Mini frittatas are perfect for breakfast, your next brunch, or my personal favorite, breakfast for dinner! They’re easy to make and to customize, too.

-Mini frittatas make a great meal-on-the-go.
-Make a bunch of them to last all week.
-No more drive thru breakfasts–these are so much better.
+Mini frittatas made in muffin tins make a great meal-on-the-go.
+Prep a bunch of them to last all week.
+No more drive-thru breakfasts because these are so much better.
 Use the money you save to buy a really nice dinner out sometime.
 Consider it my treat!

 - 1 teaspoon olive oil

-- about 3 cups loosely packed spinach, roughly chopped
+- 3 cups loosely packed spinach, roughly chopped

 - salt and pepper to taste

-- In a medium frying pan, heat the oil over medium high heat.
-When hot, add peppers and onions and saute until softened, about five minutes, stirring occasionally.
+- In a medium skillet, heat the oil over medium high heat.
+When hot, add peppers and onions and sauté until softened, about five minutes, stirring occasionally.
 Add spinach and stir gently until wilted.
 Remove from heat.

 - Meanwhile, in a large bowl, whisk together eggs, egg whites, skim milk, cheese, salt and pepper.

-- Pour egg mixture into prepared muffin tin so that each one is about 1/2 to 2/3 full.
-Add sauteed vegetables evenly to each of the 12 muffins.
+- Pour egg mixture into prepared muffin tin so that each one is about one half to two thirds full.
+Add sautéed vegetables, divided evenly, to each well.

-- Bake for 20-25 minutes or until puffed up and golden brown.
-Leave in muffin tin for about 5 minutes before removing and serving.
+- Bake for 20 to 25 minutes or until puffed and golden brown.
+Cool in muffin tin for about 5 minutes; remove and serve.